 Experimental HEP faculty have also been involved in the Nuclear Physics Program of the CMS Detector for the Heavy Ion studies.
 In addition there is also involvement in Medical Physics (Cancer Therapy) and instrumentation, and in modeling and theory for astroparticle physics research for the Extreme Universe Space Observatory Super Pressure Balloon 2 (EUSO-SPB2), the proposed balloon project POEMMA-Balloon with Radio (PBR) and satellite project POEMMA.

-Advanced graduate courses are offered in quantum field theory, general relativity, cosmology, quantum gauge theories, particle physics, Lie algebra theory for physicists and quantum computation.
-A weekly seminar is held for mathematical physics, and nuclear and particle physics.
+Advanced graduate courses are offered in quantum field theory, general relativity, cosmology, quantum gauge theories, particle physics, Lie algebra theory for physicists, quantum computation, andexperimental methods in nuclear and particle physics.
+A weekly seminar is held for mathematical physics, and another on topics in nuclear and particle physics.